moritzstadler/acvi-med/README.md

 The importer should now import your file and will terminate upon completion.
 This may take some time depending on the size of your VCF file.
 The file is traversed a total of two times.
+If you import a file twice or a file with an equal name, the first table is overwritten.
 1. A preprocessing step is performed determining the data type of <code>INFO</code> and <code>CSQ</code> fields.
 2. The <code>CREATE TABLE</code> command is executed.
 3. The variants are inserted into the table.
 4. The <code>CREATE INDEX</code> commands are executed increasing the performance of further requests.

-If you import a file twice or a file with an equal name, the first table is overwritten.
+### Configurating index creation

+Database indices are created after every variant has been inserted into the table.
+In order to optimize performance and storage consumption, the columns which are to be indexed can be individually defined.
+The <code>application.properties</code> file in the root directory contains a list of these column names.
+In case your VCF files contain an additional info or consequence field that needs to be indexed (i. e. searched for or filtered), note that in the `application.properties`file  VCF `INFO` fields are to be denominated with a leading `info_`and VCF Consequence fields are to be denominated with a leading `info_csq_`.